tetris245/tetris245/README.md

 Changes for future version 1.3

-* New command: ggts to enter ggts training in asylum for a specified time.
+* New command: ggts to enter ggts training in asylum at some level for a specified time.
 More than 180 minutes is possible.
+The level must be between 1 and 6.
 * Updated the background and relog commands
 * Improved the login command
 * Improved texts and simplified options for the outfit command